junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 ## The IUD

 An IUD (Intra-Uterine Device) is a small plastic, or plastic and copper, object put into the womb by a trained health worker.
 Some brands of IUD also contain progestin.
 The IUD prevents pregnancy in different ways by affecting the egg, sperm, or lining of the womb.
-See pages 395 and 396.
+See pages [page 395](#page-395)and [page 396](#page-396).

 **WHO SHOULD NOT USE AN IUD:**